En Español

 Massachusetts Irish-band musician Gil Skillman plays a Puerto Rican cuatro in his Irish music performances.
 The cuatro plays the part normally played by a mandolin or bouzouki in the Irish ensemble.
 The photo shows him playing a cuatro made for him by Massachusetts luthier Harry Becker (Photo by W. Cumpiano) Listen to a short sound clip of Gil playing and commenting on the cuatro.

 Veteran Massachusetts bass player Guy deVito loves his Puerto Rican cuatro and has begun to use it in his performances.
-Many Puerto Rican bass players such as Sarrail Archilla, Pedrito Guzmán and others are also cuatro players, since the cuatro is tuned exactly like the 5-string bass (B-E-A-D-G, but two octaves higher), so Guy was able to begin playing it immediately.
+Many famed Puerto Rican cuatro players such as Sarrail Archilla, Pedrito Guzmán and others are also bass players, since the cuatro is tuned exactly like the 5-string bass (B-E-A-D-G, but two octaves higher), so Guy was able to begin playing it immediately.
 Now, he says, "it has changed the way I play the bass."

 The Puerto Rican cuatro in Finland